Sensor Control for Information Gain in Dynamic, Sparse and Partially Observed Environments

 \section{Introduction}

 \textbf{Overview.} Sensor control that maximizes information gain under partially observable and dynamic environments is an important problem that has several applications~\citep{Satsangi2020}.
-For example, consider the problem of tracking activity in a mall using multiple cameras that have limited, but controllable fields of view.
-Or the problem of tracking carbon monoxide levels over a grid of several cells covering a geographic area.
-If data collection is limited, it is imperative to minimize the number of cells sampled, while still tracking the levels over the entire area.
-A relevant problem, which we study in this work, is Radio Frequency~(RF) spectrum monitoring, which involves detecting and tracking multiple dynamic signals in the RF spectrum using only partial observations made by an RF receiver (sensor) with a limited, but tunable, reception band and a potentially large spectrum to monitor.
-All these problems require a sequential decision making approach that indicates which sensor(s) or sensor settings to choose at each time instant based on history to maximize information gain e.g., knowledge about the number of signals, emitting bands, intervals of activity, communication patterns, etc.
+For example, consider the problems of tracking widespread activity from a limited, but controllable field of view, or tracking carbon monoxide levels over a geographic area with the minimum number of sample sites.
+A relevant problem, which we study in this work, is Radio Frequency~(RF) spectrum monitoring, which involves detecting and tracking multiple dynamic signals in a potentially large RF spectrum using an RF receiver (sensor) with only a limited, but tunable, reception band.
+All these problems require a sequential decision making approach that selects the sensor(s) or sensor settings for each time instant, based on past observation history, to maximize information gain e.g., knowledge about signal activity.

 \textbf{Challenges.} The above tasks present several challenges: (i)~\textit{partial observability}: each sensor (or sensor band) can only provide partial observations of the underlying state; (ii)~\textit{dynamic environments}: the underlying environment is stochastic and could be non-stationary, making it hard to track its state over time; (iii)~\textit{sparse environments}: it is possible that useful information may only be infrequently collected, meaning that the majority of observations are mostly non-informative; \new{(iv)~\textit{costly samples}: taking samples from an actual fielded sensor is costly and so interactions with it are restricted according to some \emph{budget}.}